VasaviUdupa/Retinal_Disease_Classifier/README.md

 Special thanks to the creators of the dataset and the PyTorch community for providing robust tools for deep learning.

 ---

-This repository is open to contributions and suggestions.
-Please raise an issue or open a pull request for any improvements.